vt-aoe-nanosat-avionics/Raspberry-Pi-Imager/README.md

 ## Installing Raspberry Pi Imager

 The first step will be to install the Raspberry Pi Imager.
-To do this, go to the following link and install:
+To do this, go to the following link, click on "Download for Windows" and install the .exe file

 [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

-Click on "Download for Windows" and install the .exe file